 In agricultural societies, a family’s wealth is measured in the number of cattle they own.
 In modern America, that wealth measurement now consists primarily of stocks, bonds and real estate, but the IRS provides tax advantages to farmers and ranchers who own cattle.
+Understanding the available tax breaks for owning cattle can help you plan a smart financial strategy for the future.

-To obtain the tax advantages of owning cattle, you must have a working farm, not a hobby farm.
+To obtain the tax advantages and benefits of owning cattle, you must have a working farm, not a hobby farm.
 That does not mean you are necessarily a hobby farmer if ranching or farming is not your primary job or source of income.
 If your farm shows a profit for three out of five years, you are considered a business, not a hobby farm.
 The operation must also be run like a business, with strict record-keeping, continuing education of some sort and substantial time spent on the activity.

 IRS Publication 225, The Farmer’s Tax Guide, spells it out: “You are in the business of farming if you cultivate, operate, or manage a farm for profit, either as owner or tenant.
 A farm includes livestock, dairy, poultry, fish, fruit and truck farms.”